 Types of foot complications with type 2 diabetes

 A range of foot complications may occur with diabetes, including:2

 - Ulcers ranging in depth from surface wounds to deep infections

-What are the risk factors for diabetic foot complications?
+Risk factors for diabetic foot complications

 Several factors increase the risk of developing foot complications in type 2 diabetes.

 Neuropathy (nerve damage) is the loss of sensation in the feet and is an important predictor of foot complications.
 About half of all people with diabetes have neuropathy.
 Those with diabetic neuropathy may lose the ability to feel pain, increasing the risk of foot injury.1-3

 Neuropathy also causes loss of muscle balance.
 This can lead to deformities of the foot and impairment of small blood vessels in the skin that can cause the skin to weaken and become prone to injury.1-3

 Charcot foot is a severe complication of diabetes.
 It may result from neuropathy, leading to a gradual weakening of bones, joints, and soft tissues of the foot or ankle.4

 Charcot foot usually begins with a sprain or break of the foot or ankle.
 Because of the nerve damage and lack of sensation caused by type 2 diabetes, the injured foot or ankle goes untreated.
 Over time, bone loss leads to changes in the structure of the foot when areas of the foot collapse, causing deformity.4